-There are plenty of benefits to CPAPs, improving your overall quality of sleep among them, but it is possible you may have trouble adjusting to sleeping with the machine.
+Using a CPAP can improve your overall quality of sleep and health, but some have trouble adjusting to sleeping with the machine.

-Get the fit right.
+1.)
+Get the mask fit right.

 We here at Expert Sleep wish not only that you are treated for your sleep apnea, but that you are comfortable whilst doing so.
-Using a CPAP can be strange at first, certainly different from a regular night’s sleep, but that doesn’t mean it needs to be uncomfortable.
+Sleeping with CPAP can be strange at first, certainly different from a regular night’s sleep, but that doesn’t mean it needs to be uncomfortable.
 By doing the right preparations, procedures, and practices, you’ll be able to get used to the feeling of your CPAP and get a better night’s sleep.